What really caused the end of the Catholic Church in England?

 way the one clergy member that was not molesting boys was seducing

 virgin girls.
-Also, he was stealing but I forget what the funds were.
+Also, he was stealing but I forget what funds were involved.
 I

 do recall he was also involved in smuggling.
 The smugglers